-Monitors the moisture level of your house plants and lets you know when they need watering.Designed by Sensible Living LLC, Ships from United States of America
+Monitors the moisture level of your house plants and lets you know when they need watering.Designed by Sensible Living LLC in United States of America

 Mini-Plant Sensor The Mini-Plant Sensor works just like the original Plant Moisture Sensor but is ¼ the size, operates for a year on a coin cell and is half the price.
 This sensor monitors the mois...Read More…